andyatkinson/postgres/README.md

 to learn how to compile PostgreSQL for your platform.

 ## Contributing
-Submissions are not accepted through GitHub.
+Submissions are not accepted through GitHub or GitLab.
 Patches are created and attached to emails, sent to [pgsql-hackers](https://www.postgresql.org/list/pgsql-hackers/).

 Read more about making contributions on the [So, you want to be a developer?](https://wiki.postgresql.org/wiki/So,_you_want_to_be_a_developer%3F) wiki page.